mattattui/site-builder/README.md

   resources to your output folder, but it'd be nicer if they were part of the content and published, so you can wipe your output folder before rebuilding.

-* Package the whole thing as a Phar, add help and command-line options with the Symfony Console component.
+* Package the whole thing as a Phar to make it tidy.

 * I'm fairly happy with the design of ContentCollection, ContentHandler and Serialiser interfaces, but the rendering stuff probably needs some